Ideolys/kitten-mq/README.md

 Most of systems (Kafka, RabbitMQ, ZeroMQ, NSQ, NATS, ...) are either too complex to use/deploy or too "low-level".
 First mission: stay simple to learn, simple to use and simple to deploy.

-I want a system
+We want a system
 - which provides a beautiful admin dashboard (TODO)
-- where each client is with an assymetric JWTs (no user/password to maintain for each client!)
+- where each client is authenticated with assymetric JWTs (no user/password to maintain for each client!)
 - where it is easy to define who has the right to listen/send what

-It must provide a documentation for each channel and follow this principle `one channel endpoint/version = one JSON format` (no surprise!)
+It follows this principle `one channel endpoint/version = one JSON format`

 Kitten-MQ guarantees that a message will be delivered at least once, though duplicate messages are possible.
 Consumers should expect this and de-dupe or perform idempotent operations.

 ## Features

-- no SPF
+- no SPF, master/slave broker
 - authentication with assymetric pub/priv key
-- automatic subscription
+- automatic subscription of clients
-- right management
+- channel right management (optional), if `rules` is defined in broker config
-- master/slave broker
+- schema validation per channel (optional), if `channels` is defined in broker config

 ## Installation